pharmpy/pharmpy/docs/model.rst

    statements = model.statements
    statements

-Changing the statements of a model can be done by setting the statements property.
-This way of manipulating a model is quite low level and flexible but cumbersome.
-For higher level model manipulation use the :py:mod:`pharmpy.modeling` module.

 If the model has a system of ordinary differential equations this will be part of the statements.
 It can easily be retrieved from the statement object